Low-Complexity Algorithm for Restless Bandits with Imperfect Observations: Main Results

 where~$\omega_{n,o}$ is the unique solution to~$\Tau_n(\omega)=\omega$ and~$\omega'\in[0,1]$ an arbitrary probability.
-Given the initial belief vector $\Omega(1)=(\omega_1(1),\omega_2(1),\cdots,\omega_N(1))$, we arrive at the following {\it constrained} optimization problem:
+Given the initial belief vector $\boldsymbol{\omega}(1)=(\omega_1(1),\omega_2(1),\ldots,\omega_N(1))$, we arrive at the following \emph{constrained} optimization problem:

-It is clear that fixing~$\Omega(1)$, the action-dependent belief vector~$\Omega(t)$ takes possible values geometrically growing with time~$t$, leading to a high-complexity in solving the problem, \ie {\it curse of dimensionality}.
+Now the decision problem has a countable state space as modelled by the belief vector for a fixed initial~$\boldsymbol{\omega}(1)$ and an uncountable state space for an arbitrarily chosen~$\boldsymbol{\omega}(1)$.
+It is clear that fixing~$\boldsymbol{\omega}(1)$, the action-dependent belief vector~$\boldsymbol{\omega}(t)$ takes possible values growing geometrically with time~$t$, leading to a high-complexity in solving the problem; this is the so-called \emph{curse of dimensionality}.
 In the following, we adopt Whittle's original idea of Lagrangian relaxation to decouple arms for an index policy and show some crucial properties of the value functions of a single arm.